moonbuggy/docker-base-images/README.md

 RUN add-contenv <var1>=<value1> <var2>=<value2> ...
 ```

-This is useful because there are some environment variables that don't need user configuration but may change between image builds (e.g. software versions and names of executables).
-Frontends like Portainer will retain these variables if a new image is pulled, which can break the container if these variables have changed in the image.
+This is useful because there are some environment variables that don't need user configuration but may change between image builds (e.g. software versions, git hashes and names of executables).
+Frontends like Portainer will retain these environment variables if a new image is pulled, which can break the container if these variables have changed in the image.

 ## Links
 GitHub: https://github.com/moonbuggy/docker-base-images